 - Microsoft Pix – Everyone wants to be able to take and share the perfect photo.
 Microsoft Pix helps by capturing ten frames per shutter click, using AI to select the best three, then deleting the rest, saving you storage space.

-#7.
-AI in FinTech
+Artificial Intelligence in FinTech

 Chatbots are also now widely in use.
 Many banking apps use them as part of their customer service suite, while there are apps that have specifically been developed to connect financial accounts with Facebook Messenger (such as Trim), allowing users to ask questions via the app, make cancellations, or get reports.

 Artificial Intelligence represents a huge opportunity across virtually every sector.
 It has already proven to be disruptive, but it is anticipated that it will be much more widespread over the next few years.
 In case you are wondering how your industry can use AI to make improvements, or how you will ensure that your company remains competitive and makes the most of new technologies, AI is an area to watch.
 The best way to start adopting AI is by reaching out to a qualified app development partner who can help you address your specific needs.